aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/formfields/update/_index.md

 ```HTML
 ~/{paragraph}/formfields/{formFieldIndex}
 ```
+, where:

-*{file-name}* is the name of the Word document containing elements.
+- *{file-name}* is a filename of a document.
-*{nodePath}* is the path to a specific node in the document.
-If this URI is used, only elements contained within a specific node will be returned.
-Supported syntax:
+- *{nodePath}* is a path to a node in a document.
+If this parameter is used, elements contained within a specified node will be processed:

-- *sections/{sectionIndex}* - references specific section.
+  - *sections/{sectionIndex}* - references a section.
-- *paragraphs/{paragraphIndex}* - references specific paragraph.
+  - *paragraphs/{paragraphIndex}* - references a paragraph.
-- *sections/{sectionIndex}/paragraphs/{paragraphIndex}* - references specific paragraph within section.
+  - *sections/{sectionIndex}/paragraphs/{paragraphIndex}* - references a paragraph within a section.

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/FormFields/UpdateFormField) lets you call this REST API directly from a browser.

 ## cURL Example